Maximum likelihood sequence estimation: Theory

 In cases that are most computationally straightforward, root mean square deviation can be used as the decision criterion for the lowest error probability.

 Background

 Suppose that there is an underlying signal {x(t)}, of which an observed signal {r(t)} is available.
 The observed signal r is related to x via a transformation that may be nonlinear and may involve attenuation, and would usually involve the incorporation of random noise.
-The statistical parameters of this transformation are assumed known.
+The statistical parameters of this transformation are assumed to be known.
 The problem to be solved is to use the observations {r(t)} to create a good estimate of {x(t)}.